 - Acute arthritis

-Yet, regardless of the type of arthritis you have, what you put in your body can have profound effects on the inflammation and pain.
+Regardless of the type of arthritis you have, what you put in your body can have profound effects on the inflammation and arthritis pain.
 You probably won’t hear about what to do with your diet in the limited time that they have.
 I’m here to help.

-While drug treatments can be helpful for pain relief, it is important to remember: arthritis is not a deficiency of a new drug.
+While drug treatments can be helpful for pain relief, it is important to remember that arthritis is not a deficiency of a new drug.

-As you may know, the drug class NSAIDS was once thought to be a miracle for arthritis sufferers, that is, until it started causing a LOT of problems for people, including contributing to myocardial infarction and kidney failure .
+As you may know, the drug class NSAIDS was once thought to be a miracle for arthritis sufferers, that is, until it started causing a LOT of problems for people.
+The problems from these drugs include increased risk of myocardial infarction and kidney failure [R].

 While occasional use of ibuprofen and some of the NSAIDS still does appear safe for some, it is not the answer for many people who suffer long-term.